Long-wattled umbrellabird

 1 egg

-The long-wattled umbrellabird engages in lek mating, where the males congregate in common areas (leks) for display, which are visited by the solitary females.
+With the start of the breeding season, Long-wattled umbrellabirds engage in lek mating; the males congregate in common areas (leks) for display, which are visited by the solitary females.
 Females select a male with prominent secondary traits such as aggression and territorial behavior.
-Nests are built in trees or treeferns, and have been recorded at heights of 4.5–5.0 m above ground.
-Clutch sizes in the genus Cephalopterus are generally low; only one egg is laid per nesting attempt.
-Incubation lasts 27 or 28 days.
+Nests are built in trees or tree ferns.
+The nest is made from moss, leaves, and twigs that are present inside the tree.
+The nest is made far from the ground so it can be well protected from predators of the eggs.
+The female lays only one egg and incubates them for about 27-28 days.
 Only the female incubates and cares for the nestling.
-She provides food for the nestling on average once per hour and includes invertebrates, vertebrates, and regurgitated material
+She provides food for the nestling on average once per hour.
+Fledging occurs about one month after hatching.

 Population